 Influenza immunisation

-Immunisation is a safe and effective way to protect from serious disease caused by influenza.
+Immunisation is a safe and effective way to prevent from serious disease caused by influenza.
+All persons aged 6 months and over are encouraged to get the seasonal influenza vaccination.

-Key information regarding 2022 WA influenza immunisation program
+2025 WA influenza immunisation program

-Groups eligible for a free influenza vaccine
+Eligibility for free influenza vaccine

 • Aboriginal people 6 months and over